sachinkr91/api-rest-meetings/libs/javascript/docs/ApplicationApi.md

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var clientId = 56; // Number | The ID of the client application of interest.
+var clientId = "clientId_example"; // String | The ID of the client application of interest.
 This value was given as a response during client application creation.

 var callback = function(error, data, response) {